Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 * An ``IssueWorker`` service interface shall be created.
 It may have ``boolean accept(Issue) method``.
 * An issue category shall have a flag indicating that it may be worked by an issue worker and an OSGi service filter attribute to select appropriate worker(s).
-* Issue shall have ``configuration`` attribute containing YAML configuration to be used by the issue worker.
+* Issue shall have ``configuration`` attribute containing configuration to be used by the issue worker.
+Configuration may be textual, e.g. YAML, to be readable by both humans and computers.
+Or it can be in some other form, e.g. an EMF model and have associated UI to be readable/editable by humans.
 * Issue notes shall be considered as Promise progress notifications and Completable Future/promise resolution.
 Therefore they shall have a type and also support ``configuration`` attribute to pass computer-readable information.
 * If there is no worker which accepts the issue or a worker cannot process the issue then it gets assigned to the developer associated with the category.

-Consider leveraging scheduler for automated execution, or services shall take care of scheduling themselves.
+Consider leveraging a scheduler for automated execution, or services shall take care of scheduling themselves.

 ## Completion notifications